ferrucc-io/ferruccio/content/draft/building-product.md

 - Data is not reliable and opaque
 - “I am not independent in my analysis”
-- It's hard to understand behaviours
+- It's hard to understand user behaviours

 ### Requirements